-In 1956 he traveled throughout Europe and the Middle East, and then went to Latin America, where he made a series on the gauchos that was published by Du magazine in 1959.
+In 1956 he travelled throughout Europe and the Middle East, and then went to Latin America, where he made a series on the gauchos that was published by Du magazine in 1959.
 It was also for this Swiss periodical that he photographed artists such as Picasso, Giacometti and Le Corbusier.
-He became a full member of Magnum in 1959, and started work on his book «Die Deutschen», published in Switzerland in 1962, and by Robert Delpire the following year with the title Les Allemands.
-In 1963, while working in Cuba, he photographed Ernesto ‚Che‘ Guevara during an interview by an American journalist.
-His images of the famous revolutionary with his cigar appeared around the world.
+He became a full member of Magnum in 1959, and started work on his book Die Deutschen (The Germans), published in Switzerland in 1962.
+In 1963, while working in Cuba, he photographed Ernesto “Che” Guevara during an interview by an American journalist.
+His images of the famous revolutionary with his cigar went around the world.

 In 1998 Burri won the Dr. Erich Salomon Prize from the German Association of Photography.
 A major